 Heading for Bicol region’s best escapes?
 Complete the experience you’ll never forget by trying these 10 quirky flavors of the south.
 Be ready to battle against all the spicy stuff, though.
 Water, please!

-Which else could ever ditch away the toughness of region 5’s best food icon?
+Which else could ever ditch away from the toughness of region 5’s best food icon?
 If you haven’t tried Bicol Express yet, it’s now time to take on the challenge.
 One of the most popular, if not the best, among Bicolano dishes, Bicol express has different versions.
 Commonly, it is made of pork cooked with a couple of spicy chili peppers, but in other parts of Bicol, you may try its tuna version too.

 No one would ever think that ‘laing’ could be a great pizza crust topping, except the creative and innovative chefs of Small Talk Café in Legazpi City.
 Thumbs up to the Bicol version of an Italian cuisine.

 Another quirky dish served at Small Talk Café is the Pasta Pinangat.
 Pinangat is a popular laing dish in Bicol, particularly, the best ones are found in Camalig, Albay.
-Again, how could someone imagine a pasta with a twist of pinangat?
+Again, how could someone imagine pasta with a twist of pinangat?
 This is a must-try for food hunters!

 You think you had enough of Pinangat?
 Here’s another variety stuffed with crab meat.